 VGS is unhedged, meaning it holds international companies in their local currencies (primarily US dollars, euros, yen and pounds) without converting back to AUD.
 When the Australian dollar falls against those currencies, VGS returns increase in AUD terms.
 When the Australian dollar rises, VGS returns decrease in AUD terms.

 Over long periods, currency movements tend to average out, but they can create significant short-term volatility.
 Investors who want international exposure without currency risk may consider the hedged version, VGAD.
 Currency hedging adds a small cost and is not always beneficial.
-This is general information only.

 Sector exposure